 - In company storage.
 By far the most common of the inventory location types, this is inventory kept in any location that is under the direct control of the business.
 This may be anywhere at a company facility, in trailers in the company parking lot, in leased warehouse space, and so forth.

 - In transit.
 A business technically takes ownership of inventory if the delivery terms from the supplier are FOB shipping point, which means that ownership passes to the buyer as soon as the goods leave the shipping dock of the supplier.
 At the other end of the delivery pipeline, a business also owns inventory until it reaches the customer's receiving dock if it is shipping under FOB destination terms.
-However, from a practicality perspective, most companies do not attempt to account for inventory that is either in transit to it or from it.
+However, from a practical perspective, a company does not usually attempt to account for inventory that is either in transit to it or from it.

 - On consignment.
 A company may retain ownership of inventory at a retailer or distributor location, with its ownership interest continuing until such time as the inventory is sold.
 This inventory is much more difficult to track, since it is off-site.